Vichyssoise: Creation

 Vichyssoise was the invention of the chef Louis Félix Diat.
 He was born in Montmarault in the Allier department of France near the spa town of Vichy.
 He and his brother Lucien were taught to cook by their mother; Lucien became chef de cuisine of the Hôtel Plaza Athénée in Paris.
 Louis trained under César Ritz at the Paris Ritz and the London Ritz.
 He emigrated to the US and became head chef of the newly opened Ritz-Carlton Hotel in New York in 1911, remaining there until it closed in 1951, when he retired.

 The most celebrated of the dishes Diat created at the Ritz-Carlton was vichyssoise.
 In a book published posthumously, he explained the background:

 Sources vary about when Diat first introduced vichyssoise to the menu of the Ritz-Carlton.
 Betty Fussell proposes 1910 as the year, although the hotel did not open until the following year.
 Several sources give the year as 1917, but there is no conclusive contemporary evidence for this.
 The soup was first mentioned in a French publication in 1923 in La Revue culinaire, which classified it as an item of American cuisine.
 It has never achieved the popularity in France that it has in the US and Britain.

 Ingredients

-Unlike long-familiar classic French dishes, the recipes for which vary, sometimes considerably, from region to region and generation to generation, the creator's recipe for vichyssoise is set out in print.
+Unlike long-familiar classic French dishes, the recipes for which vary from region to region and generation to generation, the creator's recipe for vichyssoise is set out in print.
 In Diat's Gourmet's Basic French Cookbook: Techniques of French Cuisine (1961) the ingredients are listed as potatoes, leeks and onions.
 They are cooked in light (single) cream and milk.
 The soup is chilled, and heavy (double) cream and chopped chives are added before serving.